What is Google Business Profile?

 During the COVID-19 pandemic, Google made adjustments to the info section to accommodate additional details.

-You now have the opportunity to inform customers about the precautions you are taking at your business to ensure their safety, as well as any restrictions you may have, such as offering only takeout or curbside pickup.
+You now have the opportunity to inform customers about the precautions you are taking at your business to ensure their safety.

 Products and services

-In the dashboard of your Google Business Profile, there are two sections that provide you with an opportunity to inform potential customers about your offerings and highlight what makes your products or services stand out.
+In the dashboard of your Google Business Profile, two sections provide you with an opportunity to inform potential customers about your offerings.

 It is crucial to update these sections whenever you add a new product or service or stop offering a particular item.